-Associate Dean for Library & Information Services and Director of the Law Library
+Associate Dean, Library & Information Services; Director of the Law Library

 J.D., UW Law School

 Master of Library & Info.
 Science, UW-Milwaukee